hieuvuong2310/Concordance/README.md

 • makefile:	This	automates	many	of	the	steps	required	to	build	the	concord3

+In reference branch:

-• referencefile: contains 6 language files to refer to
+• contains 6 language files to filter.

+In testfile branch:

-• testfile: contains 21 testing input files
+• contains 19 testing input files name "in##.txt" for ## ranging from 02 to 20.
+The in01.txt is the empty file cannot upload on GitHub.

+In expectfile branch:

-• expectfile: all outputs after running all the testfile are expect to be the same as 21 expected files in this folder
+• all outputs after running all the testfile are expect to be the same as 19 expected files in this folder, not including empty file.